Bcastillo44/Unit-1-Homework-Assignment-FinTech-Case-Study/README.md

 * What domain of the financial industry is the company in?

+  Robo-Advising: highly popular automated services that use algorithms and machine learning to offer investment advice and management to their users.
+Thus, they not only consider investment opportunities, but they also respect a user’s goals, income, marital status, and risk aversion, among other factors.

-  Robo-Advising: Wealthfront is the only robo advisor who offers both investment management and financial planning.
+  Wealthfront is the only robo advisor who offers both investment management and financial planning.
 Clients receive a personalized, globally-diversified investment portfolio that is managed for them when they open an account.

 Wealthfront provides data-driven, actionable recommendations to improve net-of-fee, after-tax, risk-adjusted returns.
 With an annual advisory fee of 0.25%, users can monitor their real-time investment performance, review recent transactions, receive financial advice, and manage their deposits.

 * What have been the major trends and innovations of this domain over the last 5-10 years?

+  For those unaware, robo-advisors are an emerging sector in wealth management that package Individual Retirement Accounts (IRAs), cash management and even some financial planning within a simple application, often on mobile devices.
+By Q4 of 2019, the top five robo-advisors had a combined AUM of 187.5BB with Schwab (37BB) charging a 0% management fee by exclusively marketing their own funds.
+Other services like Betterment have tiered services: 0.25% of AUM for accounts valued up to $100k or 0.4% for assets over $100k for a premium plan that provides access to Certified Financial Planners.
+Consulting firm PricewaterhouseCoopers speculates that the market can increase by over 800BB in the next five years.
+(2. Asset Management 2020: A Brave New World, PwC.)
+Niche investing within the robo-advisor space is becoming an increasingly popular trend with services rendering portfolios that are themed towards specific sectors, such as tech-takeout targets, defense and those focusing on dividend yield.
+The most significant opportunity within the robo-advisor space may be the integration of Socially Responsible Investing (SRI) and providing the architecture that allows users assign individual preferences to their portfolios.
+Bank of America has reported that SRI is a priority for at least half of millennials regardless of net worth.
+(3. 2013 U.S. Trust Insights On Wealth and Worth, U.S. Trust.)

 * What are the other major companies in this domain?